pnc/nginx-ead-sample/README.md

 If the `vagrant up` command completes without errors, you should be able to view a sample (styled!)
 EAD file by pointing your browser to [http://localhost:8080/syr-aaie.xml](http://localhost:8080/syr-aaie.xml).

-If it doesn't work, please [https://github.com/pnc/nginx-ead-sample/issues/new](create an issue) with the output of the command or a description of where you got stuck.
+If it doesn't work, please [create an issue](https://github.com/pnc/nginx-ead-sample/issues/new) with copy-and-pasted output from your terminal and/or a description of where you got stuck.

 When you are finished, run